-Best Mac SD Cards For High PerformanceCombining both speed AND high capacity - those owning more recent Mac mini, Apple MacBook Pro and Air, as well as Aluminum iMac models may have a built-in SD Slot reader.
+Best Mac SD Cards For High PerformanceCombining both speed AND high capacity - those owning select models of more recent Mac mini, Apple MacBook Pro and Air, as well as Aluminum iMac models may have a built-in SD memory card slot reader.
 Some connect internally via USB, others interface directly with the PCI bus for faster performance.
 The slot on Macs accept cards that are either Standard SD (Secure Digital) up to 4 GB, SDHC (Secure Digital High Capacity) 4 GB to 32 GB, and SDXC (Secure Digital Extended Capacity) cards in 32, 64, or 128 GB sizes.
 Class 10 SD cards have the highest performance.
 Here are some of the fastest SD cards for Mac currently available:

 |Mac SDXC Card||SDXC Card For Mac||SDHC Card For Mac|